garvincasimir/Elasticsearch-Azure-PAAS/README.md

 **Default**: UseDevelopmentStorage=true

 ###### ShareName
-This config value will be used the name of the azure file service share. https://myaccount.file.core.windows.net/[ShareName].
+This config value will be used to name the azure file service share. https://myaccount.file.core.windows.net/[ShareName].
 This share will be used as a persistent store for elasticsearch data and snapshots.

 **Default**: elasticdata

 ###### ShareDrive
-This is the drive letter assined to the azure file service share on the role instance
+This is the drive letter assigned to the azure file service share on the role instance

 **Default**: P:

 ###### EndpointName
-This is the name of the endpoint which elasticsearch nodes in the cluster will use to communicate which each other
+This is the name of the endpoint elasticsearch nodes in the cluster will use to communicate which each other

 **Default**: elasticsearch